khairinafifah/khairinafifah/README.md

 ### Hi, I'm Khairina Afifah 👋

-A UI enthusiast, as a Front-End or UI design.
-Currently working as Software Engineer, especially Front-End.
+A UI enthusiast, as a Front-End Engineeer or a UI design.
+Currently working as Software Engineer, especially Front-End Engineer.

 I'm also a learner, hardworker and I love making new friends.
 Working on developing current skills and learning new skills.